 No permitting is necessary for surface exploration work on the property such as geologic mapping, surface sampling, and geophysics.
-On the unpatented claims, permitting will be administered by the BLM through 'notices of intent to operate', which are relatively simple documents to prepare and are routinely approved by the BLM.
+Six drill sites and their access roads covering 2.4 acres on unpatented mining claims are currently permitted through Notices of Intent to Operate(NOI) that were submitted to and approved by the Bureau of Land Management (BLM).
+NOIs for four additional drill sites are currently being prepared for submittal.
 Permitting for drilling on patented mining claims appears to be minimal, consisting of routine permitting through the Arizona Department of Water Resources.
-Crossing the Agua Fria River or its tributary to the north, Black Canyon Creek, may require consultation with the United States Army Corps of Engineers.

-As of the date of this AIF, permitting has been completed for a Phase 2 drill program at the Kay Mine of 11,000m in 29 diamond drill holes and is underway for the expanded Phase 2 drill program.
+As of the date of this AIF, permitting has been completed for a Phase 2 drill program at the Kay Mine of 75,000 m of drilling and is underway for the expanded Phase 2 drill program.
 See under the heading "Mineral Projects - Kay Mine Project - Project Description, Location and Access - Permitting and Environmental" above.